MeraMadness/MeraHypr/README.md

 ## How to Change the Wallpaper

-CTRL + Super + W - You can Select the Wallpaper
+CTRL + Super + W - You can Select the Wallpaper.
-Super + Shift - it will choose it randomly
+Super + Shift - it will choose it randomly.

 if you are using Pywal, the Wallpaper is going to change the color scheme and everything.